“We are doing everything possible for you to be able to attend CVCA.”

 - The Class of 2021 was offered over $12 million in college scholarships.

-- 100% of the Class of 2021 was accepted to a four-year college or university.
+- 100% of the Class of 2021 graduates were accepted to a four-year college or university.

-- Nearly 60% of the Class of a 2021 are attending a US News and World Report “Best Colleges” school.
+- Nearly 60% of the Class of a 2021 graduates are attending a US News and World Report “Best Colleges” school.

 - 99% of students who participate in CVCA’s Schools of Distinction enter college with a declared major.

 - More than 60% of the Class of 2019 graduated CVCA with multiple college credits through AP course offerings.

 To assist families who otherwise would be unable to afford full tuition payments, CVCA offers a variety of programs to help bridge the financial gap.
 Approximately 40% of CVCA students receive some form of tuition assistance which can cover up to 65% of tuition cost.
 For the 2020-2021 school year, approximately $1.3 million in tuition assistance and scholarships was awarded to students.

 With a newly restructured tuition scale, we’ve created an entry point that allows more families to consider a CVCA education.
 MORE INFORMATION>>